 - Infection Prevention and Control Best Practice Guideline for Foot Care Devices (Alberta Health Services, 2013)

-- NEW Medical Device Reprocessing – A Comprehensive Review (CSA)
+- Medical Device Reprocessing – A Comprehensive Review (CSA)

 - Reprocessing Foot Care Devices (Alberta Health Services, 2012)